 A tenant is liable for any damage caused through intentional actions and may also be held liable through the Tenancy Tribunal for any damage caused through negligence or irresponsibility.
-The examples in the following table help illustrate the differences between the two.
+The examples below help illustrate the differences between the two.

 Common examples of wear and tear